-This Accessibility Statement covers York Teaching Hospital NHS Foundation Trust website www.yorkhospitals.nhs.uk.
+This Accessibility Statement covers York and Scarborough Teaching Hospitals NHS Foundation Trust website www.yorkhospitals.nhs.uk.

-This website is run by York Teaching Hospital NHS Foundation Trust.
+This website is run by York and Scarborough Teaching Hospitals NHS Foundation Trust.

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: